AnanyaParashar20/AI-Powered-Surveillance-System/surveillance/README.md

-# FILE: README.md

-# 🔍 Surveillance Anomaly Detection System
+# 🔍 SightSure- Surveillance Anomaly Detection System

 A comprehensive Python system for detecting loitering, object abandonment, and unusual movement in prerecorded CCTV videos, with full evaluation support for the Avenue Dataset.